 #3: Gut health

 Inside your gut lives a vast colony of microbes.
 These microbes digest nutrients (like fiber) that we can’t digest.
-To reward us for feeding them, they produce anti-inflammatory compounds like butyrate.[*]
+To reward us for feeding them, they produce anti-inflammatory compounds like butyrate and enhance the gut barrier.[*]

 Fiber is a form of carbohydrate, and the CKD unlocks many fiber-rich foods (like sweet potatoes, turnips, and carrots) previously forbidden on Keto.
 Depending on your gut, that extra fiber could be beneficial.
-But keep in mind that some people—including folks with IBS—feel better on low-carb and low-fiber diets.[*][*]
+But keep in mind that some people—including a subset of folks with IBS—feel better on low-carb and low-fiber diets, respectively.[*][*]

 #4: Makes Keto easier